fungjeff/penguin_2_0/README.md

 To Compile:

+1. Make sure CUDA is installed.

-1. Create the following new directories under penguin_2_0/
+2. Create the following new directories under penguin_2_0/

   a) obj/